 The proceeds of the Bond Issue were for the construction of Fairview Apartments which consist of thirteen one-bedroom units and twenty-three two-bedroom units.
-Each apartment, in addition to the bedrooms, has a living room, dining area and kitchen.
+Each apartment, in addition to the bedrooms, have a living room, dining area and kitchen.
 The building also includes two laundry rooms, one on the second and one on the third floors.
 Construction is of brick veneer on a wood frame with a concrete block fire wall, dividing the building in half.
 The total floor area of the building is 11,000 square feet.

-BOND SERIES "N"
+BOND SERIES ''N''

-\$1,450,000 COLLEGE OF ST. BENEDICT
+COLLEGE OF ST. BENEDICT

-Bond Series "N" was issued to construct, furnish and equip a new student residence facility for the College.
+Bond Series 'N' was issued to construct, furnish and equip a new student residence facility for the College.
 The new, apartment-type facility houses 200 students and two faculty residents.

-BOND SERIES "O"
+BOND SERIES ''O''